NCEA Level 1 Economics 101

 Circular Flow and Interdependence & Producer decisions about Production

 We then begin to explore the Producer sector in more depth, looking at the decisions they make around productivity, and price and non-price marketing.
-This unit involves a visit to a local business in Term 2 ahead of the assessment.
+This unit involves a visit to a local business.

 Term 2